Bookclubbers without boundaries in Nelson, New Zealand

 ➤ “This is the kind of book I love: Kiwi lit, a highly personal story that doesn’t tip toe around societal issues and emotions, and written as if poetry, so that every sentence is rich and beautiful.
 So why didn’t I connect with it?
 I certainly did in parts, but in others I managed to miss the relevance of pages of prose.
 I can only put it down to time, or lack thereof and therefore an inability to truly appreciate every word.
 And I think this is what this book requires because when I did connect with it, I was engrossed, emotional engaged and relished the mellifluous writing style.

 “Despite the time that has passed since its publication I felt the themes and ideas were still relevant for NZ women, for NZ children, and for all Kiwis, especially that of the impulsive need to respond to the call of the motherland.
-I respect this book for what it means to NZ literature but don’t feel that I have completely appreciated it yet.
+I respect this book for what it means to New Zealand literature but don’t feel that I have completely appreciated it yet.
 Sophia sold me on the concept of this book many years ago and I have been waiting for so long to find time to read it, so am disappointed in myself for not giving it the time it deserves.
 I plan to re-read it in the near future and hope that I fall in love with it like so many others have.” – Rachel

 —–